xorbitsai/inference/doc/source/models/model_abilities/flexible.rst

 Introduction
 ==================

+Traditional machine learning models can still play a significant role within an LLM-centric ecosystem.

 Xinference provides flexible extensibility for performing inference with traditional machine learning models.
 It includes built-in support for loading and running the following types of models: